BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 EOF
 ```

-Apply the ControlPlane CRD config to have the Linkerd BEL operator create the ControlPlane:
+Apply the ControlPlane CRD config to have the Linkerd BEL operator create the ControlPlane.

 On the `hazl` cluster: